onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

 .. req::
     :id: R-10716
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support parallel and simultaneous configuration of separate objects within itself.
+    The VNF or PNF **MUST** support parallel and simultaneous configuration of separate objects within itself.

 .. req::
     :id: R-29495
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** support locking if a common object is being manipulated by two simultaneous NETCONF configuration operations on the same xNF within the context of the same writable running data store (e.g., if an interface parameter is being configured then it should be locked out for configuration by a simultaneous configuration operation on that same interface parameter).
+    The VNF or PNF **MUST** support locking if a common object is being manipulated by two simultaneous NETCONF configuration operations on the same VNF or PNF within the context of the same writable running data store (e.g., if an interface parameter is being configured then it should be locked out for configuration by a simultaneous configuration operation on that same interface parameter).

 .. req::
     :id: R-53015
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** apply locking based on the sequence of NETCONF operations, with the first configuration operation locking out all others until completed.
+    The VNF or PNF **MUST** apply locking based on the sequence of NETCONF operations, with the first configuration operation locking out all others until completed.

 .. req::
     :id: R-02616
-    :target: XNF
+    :target: VNF or PNF
     :keyword: MUST

-    The xNF **MUST** permit locking at the finest granularity if a xNF needs to lock an object for configuration to avoid blocking simultaneous configuration operations on unrelated objects (e.g., BGP configuration should not be locked out if an interface is being configured or entire Interface configuration should not be locked out
+    The VNF or PNF **MUST** permit locking at the finest granularity if a VNF or PNF needs to lock an object for configuration to avoid blocking simultaneous configuration operations on unrelated objects (e.g., BGP configuration should not be locked out if an interface is being configured or entire Interface configuration should not be locked out